 The AfrECC Foundation, established in 2024, is a 501(c)(3) tax-exempt public non-profit organization dedicated to supporting the African Esophageal Cancer Consortium (AfrECC).
 Its mission includes developing a strategic plan, creating a sustainability model, maintaining an ongoing dialogue with the AfrECC Steering Committee, and supporting AfrECC activities.
 One of its goals is to raise funds to complement resources obtained through academic grants and equipment donations.

-Addressed gaps in endoscopic capacity and equipment.
-In the past 10 years, we have completed 7 case-control studies of ESCC in 4 countries, including 2400 patients with genomic material.
+In the past 10 years, we have completed 7 case-control studies of ESCC in 4 countries, including 2400 patients and 2400 controls.

 The risk factors found include: